lancedb/lancedb/docs/src/guides/tuning_retrievers/1_query_types.md

 ## The dataset
-We'll be using a QA dataset generated using LLama2 review paper.
+We'll be using a QA dataset generated using a LLama2 review paper.
 The dataset contains 221 query, context and answer triplets.
 The queries and answers are generated using GPT-4 based on a given query.
 Full script used to generate the dataset can be found on this [repo](https://github.com/lancedb/ragged).
 It can be downloaded from [here](https://github.com/AyushExel/assets/blob/main/data_qa.csv)

 ### Using different query types
 Let's setup the embeddings and the dataset first.
 We'll use the LanceDB's `huggingface` embeddings integration for this guide.